microsoft/JMeter-AKS-LoadTest/README.md

 ### AKS setup

 1. Create AKS cluster with the help of how to create a AKS cluster(https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
-2. Or it can be created using the [Load Test Infrastrucure Pipeline](#load-test-infrastrucure-pipeline).
+2. Alternately, it can be created using the [Load Test Infrastrucure Pipeline](#load-test-infrastrucure-pipeline).
 3. Provide access to a Service Principal Name which would be used to run the JMX file in the cluster.

 ## Test Execution Pipeline

 ### Steps to onboard and execute the pipeline:

 1. Fork the test execution YAML pipeline from the repository: JMeterAKSLoadTest(https://github.com/microsoft/JMeterAKSLoadTest.git)
 2. Folder structure looks like below

 ![Folder Structure](./Images/folder-structure.png)

 3. Inside the JMeterFiles folder add the JMX and supporting files there